 The Animal-Based Diet blueprint

-To give you an idea of how the diet operates and how to shop for it, Dr. Saladino came up with a handy chart giving you all the information you need to follow along.
+To give you an idea of how the animal-based diet operates and how to shop for it, Dr. Saladino came up with a handy chart giving you all the information you need to follow along.
 Obviously, the idea of the diet is that there are core (animal) food items and the rest falls on a spectrum of toxicity from ok to “avoid at all costs.”
 The chart provides great clarity in guiding your primal eating adventures.

-For the next 30-days my diet consisted of red meat, animal fats, animal organs (which I got through Dr. Saladino’s supplement company Heart & Soil), bone broth, sweet and non-sweet fruit, squash, honey and to a limited-extent wild caught fish.
+For the next 30-days my animal-based diet consisted of red meat, animal fats, animal organs (which I got through Dr. Saladino’s supplement company Heart & Soil), bone broth, sweet and non-sweet fruit, squash, honey and to a limited-extent wild caught fish.
 I did use olive oil, but it was limited to basically roasting squash.
 I incorporated cheese as well, because, well I love it, and dairy is permissible if tolerated.
 Notably, I cut out coffee and caffeine completely, which for me was a massive deal because I’m so caffeine addicted.
-I ate three meals a day, with some intermittent fasting on weekends.
+I ate three meals a day, with some intermittent fasting on weekends. animal-based diet

 Meat Quality Matters

 One thing to mention here is that the quality of the animal-based foods is extremely important to this style of eating.
 I made sure to stock up on grass-fed beef and fat sources (and even invested in an extra garage storage freezer) so that I always had good quality food on hand.
 My meat stores of preference:

 Farm Foods Market – amazing selection of different grass-fed cuts, organ meats and bones at a solid price.